Rural pics 001

 • A conveyance allowance, paid to the parent/carer.

-SBS will determine which form of transport assistance is appropriate and made available to individual students.
-Transport is usually by contract school bus and where this is not possible or impractical the PTA may offer the payment of a conveyance allowance.
+School Bus Services will determine which form of transport assistance is appropriate and made available to individual students.
+Transport is usually by contract school bus.
+Where this is not possible or impractical, School Bus Services may offer the payment of a conveyance allowance.
 Only in exceptional circumstances will other forms of transport assistance be considered.

 All rural students that have local district high schools, are provided with the choice of transport assistance to senior high schools for Year 11 and 12 (90 minute rule to apply).

-A choice of transport assistance is provided to all rural secondary students in Years 11 and 12 who need to:
+A choice of transport assistance is provided to all rural secondary students in Years 11 and 12 who:

 • Enrol outside their local public secondary school to participate in curriculum pathways and programs to suit their specific needs (e.g. to attend senior colleges such as Manea College, Mandurah Senior Campus); or